-While I have written numerous articles and posts on cable TV alternatives, I haven’t written a personal account of my own initial cord cutting experience.
+While I have written numerous articles and posts on watching TV without cable, I haven’t written a personal account of my own initial cord cutting experience.
 Today, I’m writing something you can share or forward a link to friends and family and help them cut the cord.

 I’ll cover my initial hesitations and issues I encountered when deciding to cancel cable.
 I’ll go through my thought process and reasoning for cutting the cord.
 Ultimately, you’ll discover why many of the worries I had prior to cutting the cord were unwarranted.